Double Ball Roulette

 Types of Bets in Double Ball Roulette

-As becomes evident, in Double Ball Roulette, it is possible to place different types of inside and outside bets.
-Since two balls are used in the game, the payouts for each type of bet are adjusted to reflect that.
+As becomes evident, in Double Ball Roulette it is possible to place different types of inside and outside bets.
+Because two balls are used in the game, the payouts for each type of bet are adjusted accordingly.
 Read on to learn more about the types of bets you can place in Double Ball Roulette and their corresponding payouts.

 Inside Bets

 Player wagers £1 on number 9 (red).
-If both of the ball land on 9 they will collect a total of £17.
+If either ball lands on 9, they will collect £17; if both balls do, they will collect £34.

 Placing a Split bet on two adjacent numbers is also an option.
 The chips in this case are positioned on the line separating the two numbers.
 Winning Split bets in Double Ball Roulette pay out at a rate of 8 to 1 when only one of the balls lands on a winning number.
 If both balls end up in the same pocket, the payout will be 16 to 1.

-Player wagers £1 on a Split Bet that covers 9 (red) and 12 (red).
-If both of the balls land on 8 or 9 they will collect a total of £8.
+Player wagers £1 on a Split bet that covers 9 (red) and 12 (red).
+If either ball lands on 9 or 12, they will collect £8; if both balls land on either number, they will collect £16.

 Another alternative is to make a Street bet, which covers three numbers in any given row, in which case you should place your casino chips on the line at the row’s end.
 Winning Street bets have a payout of 5 to 1, but if both balls land on one of the winning numbers, you will be paid out at a rate of 10 to 1.